 Share certificates - Shares are credited to your account.
-The fund does not issue share certificates.
+The fund's board may determine if the fund issues share certificates.

 General information

 Custodian of assets - Securities and cash owned by the fund, including proceeds from the sale of shares of the fund and of securities in the fund's portfolio, are held by JP Morgan Chase Bank N.A., 270 Park Avenue, New York, NY 10017-2070, as custodian.
 If the fund holds securities of issuers outside the United States, the custodian may hold these securities pursuant to subcustodial arrangements in banks outside the United States or branches of U.S. banks outside the United States.